google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cli.md

-The Workbox command line interface (contained in the the `workbox-cli` package) consists of a Node.js program called workbox that can be run from a Windows, MacOS, of UNIX-compatible command line environment.
+The Workbox command line interface (contained in the the `workbox-cli` package) consists of a Node.js program called workbox that can be run from a Windows, macOS, of UNIX-compatible command line environment.
 Under the hood, workbox-cli wraps the  workbox-build module, and provides an easy way of integrating Workbox into a command line build process, with flexible configurations.